It is so important to find a good driving instructor when you’re learning how to drive.

 Finally, a good driving instructor will be able to adjust their teaching methods as needed, in order to cater to your needs.

 Everyone is different, so one technique won’t work for every learner.
-And truth be told, it doesn’t matter if a technique worked for every one but you.
+And truth be told, it doesn’t matter if a technique worked for everyone else.

 You’re paying your instructor to teach you, not everyone else.